Land Of Leylines And Legends:

 Dinner at hotel

-We start today with a ritual healing ‘baptism’ at Sancreed Holy Well where we learn of the importance of water.
-We will then hike up the nearby Sancreed Beacon that affords 360-degree panoramic views of West Penwith.
+We start today with a visit to Sancreed Holy Well for a ritual 'baptism', where we learn of the importance of water.

-After lunch at a local tea room we will go to Boscawen-un stone circle; one of the three mighty Gorsedds of the Druidic bards.
+After lunch we'll conclude our day with a walk into Boscawen-un stone circle; one of the three mighty Gorsedds of the Druidic bards.
 Set in remote heathland this intact stone circle is considered by many to be the most powerful in all England.
-We also plan to visit Men-an-tol, a holed stone that has been visited as a place of healing forever and is aligned with other sacred sites in this landscape - you are invited to crawl through the hole to receive healing energies yourself!

 Our first port of call today will be St. Michael’s Mount, dedicated to the Archangel Michael and visible from our hotel.
 It is accessible at low tide by a pedestrian causeway and at high tide only by small local boats.
 The site of both a former monastery and a military castle its history reflects the duality of life.
 What better place to reflect on this lesson than the majestic isle which is the crossing point of the powerful Michael/Mary and European Apollo/Athena Earth energy currents.